-The largest religious festival is the of the Feast of the Immaculate Conception.
+The largest religious festival in Paraguay is the of the Feast of the Immaculate Conception.
 It is held in Caacupe where the Virgin of Caacupe is kept.

-The festival takes place every year on the 8th December.
-Everyone in Paraguay who is able travels there for the celebration.
+It takes place every year on the 8th December.
+Everyone in Paraguay who is able travels to Caacupe for the celebration.
 They are joined on their pilgrimage from many others from outside Paraguay.

 The traditional way to make the pilgrimage is on foot.
-The walk over a little over 50 km from Asuncion may be spread over a number of days.
+It is a walk over a little over 50 km from Asuncion and may be spread over a number of days.
 Those walking even greater distances have to allow for even longer.

 Whilst walking is still the preferred option these days many people travel by road.
-An seemingly endless stream of buses and cars arrives in Caacupe on the days surrounding the 8th December.
+A seemingly endless stream of buses and cars arrives in Caacupe on the days surrounding the 8th December.

 From where I am in Piribebuy the distance by road is 35 km.
-The road takes a meandering route around the largest of the hills.
-As such on foot over the hills the distance is much less.
+That road takes a meandering route around the largest of the hills.
+However on foot over the hills the distance is much less.

 From Piribebuy many people travel every year to Caacupe.
-A few who know the pathways travel cross country but most walk along the sides of the paved roads.
+The few that know the pathways travel cross country, but most walk along the sides of the paved roads.
 Many in fact catch a bus as far as the main road leading to Caacupe and just walk the last 10 km.

 That though does rather miss the point of making a pilgrimage by foot.